MUSIC EDUCATION

 Contemporary Scene

 By the 1990s, Latin rock had become a global phenomenon.
 Artists like Maná, Julieta Venegas, Los Lobos, and Café Tacvba achieved commercial success in the US and abroad.
-The 2000s and 2010s witnessed the online evolution of Latin rock, influenced by hip hop and reggaeton.
+The 2000s and 2010s witnessed the online evolution of Latin rock, influenced by hip-hop and reggaeton.
 Bands like Calle 13 fused rap with hard rock, addressing themes from love to resistance in the lyrics.
 If you like Calle 13’s music, check out La Reyna y la Real, stars of the Cuban underground hip-hop scene.
 Their lyrics speak of women’s liberation backed by rocking guitar lines and trap beats.
 I also recommend listening to Sara Curruchich.
 Backed by an all-women hard rock band, she brings attention to indigenous women’s voices in her native tongue, Kaqchikel.
 If you want to try your hand at these songs rather than just listen, check out one of School of Rock's music camps near you.

 Latin Rock in Latino Identity